-I live in South Mississippi and found a dozen or so Formosan swarmers in my living room in May.
+I live in the Coastal area and I found a half dozen Formosan swarmers in my living room in May.
 Does this mean my house is infested?

 Not necessarily.
 Finding eastern subterranean termite swarmers or large numbers of Formosan swarmers inside is a sure sign a building is infested, but because Formosan termites swarm at night and are attracted to light, finding a small number of swarmers inside does not necessarily mean the building has an active infestation.
 These few swarmers could have simply flown through an open door or window or ridden in on someone's clothing.
 However, finding more than a few dozen Formosan swarmers inside should be viewed as cause for further investigation.
 The bottom line here is that if you live in an area where Formosan termites are this common, you should already have your house protected.
 If not, then let these swarmers serve as a reminder.